MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-storage-data-sensitivity.md

 ## Using the sensitivity context in the security alerts

 The sensitive data threat detection capability helps security teams identify and prioritize data security incidents for faster response times.
-Defender for Storage alerts include findings of sensitivity scanning and indications of operations that have been performed on resources containing sensitive data.
+Defender for Storage alerts include findings of sensitivity scanning and indications of operations performed on resources containing sensitive data.

 In the alert’s extended properties, you can find sensitivity scanning findings for a **blob container**: